metal3-io/metal3-docs/ci/nordix-jenkins.md

 ## nordixinfra bot

-In Github the Jenkins bot uses *nordixinfra* username.
+In Github the Jenkins bot uses *metal3-jenkins* username.
 It will post comments on Pull Requests in the metal3-dev-env, baremetal-operator and cluster-api-provider-baremetal repositories.

 ### Admins whitelist